 If you are unable or do not wish to narrow your application then you can confirm your application as you originally made it.
 However, if you confirm your original request then the agency will most likely decide to refuse to deal with your application in its current form.

 When do I have to respond?

-The letter from the agency will give you a specific date that you must respond by.
+The letter from the agency will give you a specific date by which you must respond.
 Usually, you will have at least 10 business days from the date on the letter to consult with the agency.
-If you think you need longer to discuss your application with the agency and change the scope of your request then you can ask the agency for further time.
+If you think you need longer to discuss your application with the agency and change the scope of your request then you can ask the agency for more time.

 Do I need to respond in writing?